LambdaTest/pyunit-selenium-hyperexecute-sample/README.md

   - reports/
 ```

 The *testSuites* object contains a list of commands (that can be presented in an array).
 In the current YAML file, commands to be run for executing the tests are put in an array (with a '-' preceding each item).
 In the current YAML file, Python command is used to run tests in *.py* files.
-The files are mentioned as array to *files* key are executed on Hypertest grid.
+The files are mentioned as array to *files* key are executed on HyperTest grid.

 ```yaml
 testSuites:
   - python3 -s  $files
 ```

 The [user_name and access_key of LambdaTest](https://accounts.lambdatest.com/detail/profile) is appended to the *concierge* command using the *--user* and *--key* command-line options.
-The CLI option *--config* is used for providing the custom Hypertest YAML file (e.g. pyunit_hypertest_matrix_sample.yaml).
-Run the following command on the terminal to trigger the tests in Python files on the Hypertest grid.
+The CLI option *--config* is used for providing the custom HyperTest YAML file (e.g. pyunit_hypertest_matrix_sample.yaml).
+Run the following command on the terminal to trigger the tests in Python files on the HyperTest grid.

 ```bash
 ./concierge --user LT_USERNAME --key LT_ACCESS_KEY --download-artifacts --config yaml/pyunit_hypertest_autosplit_sample.yaml --verbose
 ```

-Visit [Hypertest Automation Dashboard](https://automation.lambdatest.com/hypertest) to check the status of execution
+Visit [HyperTest Automation Dashboard](https://automation.lambdatest.com/hypertest) to check the status of execution

 ## Running tests using PyUnit using the Auto-Split strategy